treeverse/lakeFS/docs/integrations/glue_metastore.md

 ### Write some table data

-Insert data under the table path, using your preferred method (i.e [Spark]({% link integrations/spark.md %})) and commit the data when done..
+Insert data into the table path, using your preferred method (e.g. [Spark]({% link integrations/spark.md %})), and commit upon completion.
-In this example we used CSV and the files added to lakeFS should look something like this:
+This example uses CSV files, and the files added to lakeFS should look like this:

 ![lakeFS Uploaded CSV Files]({{ site.baseurl }}/assets/img/csv_export_hooks_data.png)